Algebraic equation and quadratic differential related to generalized Bessel polynomials with varying parameters: Connection with Bessel polynomials

-The asymptotic distribution of their zeros and asymptotics was studied in \cite{Kuijlaars},\cite{weak},\cite{paper1}.
+The asymptotic distribution of their zeros and asymptotic was studied in \cite{Kuijlaars},\cite{weak},\cite{paper1}.
 The key feature in the study of the weak asymptotic is the so-called Gonchar-Rakhmanov-Stahl (GRS) theory \cite{gonchar},\cite{stahl}.
-The strong uniform asymptotics on the whole plane are obtained by means of the Riemann--Hilbert steepest descent method of Deift-Zhou \cite{deift}.
+The strong uniform asymptotic on the whole plane are obtained by means of the Riemann--Hilbert steepest descent method of Deift-Zhou \cite{deift}.